um-pdavila/acs_docs/docs/policies/policies.rst

   The IDSC account responsible for those jobs may be suspended.

-- Pegasus users with disabled IDSC accounts must submit a request to `hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_ for temporary account reactivation.
+- Users with disabled IDSC accounts must submit a request to `hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_ for temporary account reactivation.

 Allocations
 -----------

-- Active Pegasus users are allocated a logical **home** directory area ``/nethome/username``, limited to 250GB.
+- Active cluster users are allocated a logical **home** directory area on the cluster, ``/nethome/username``, limited to 250GB.
 - Active projects can be allocated scratch directories:  ``/scratch/projects/projectID``, intended for compiles and run-time input & output files.
-- Disk allocations on Pegasus are only for data currently being processed.
+- Disk allocations are only for data currently being processed.
 - Data for running jobs must be staged exclusively in the ``/scratch`` file system.
 IDSC accounts staging job data in the ``/nethome`` filesystem may be suspended.
-- Both **home** and **scratch** are available on all nodes in the Pegasus cluster.
+- Both **home** and **scratch** are available on all nodes in their respective clusters.
 - Accounts exceeding the 250GB home limit will be suspended.
 Once usage is under 250GB, the account will be enabled in one business day.

 Software
 --------

-- Users are free to install software in their home directories on Pegasus.
+- Users are free to install software in their home directories on IDSC clusters.
 More information about installing software onto ACS systems on `ReadTheDocs <https://acs-docs.readthedocs.io/>`_ : `https://acs-docs.readthedocs.io/ <https://acs-docs.readthedocs.io/>`_
-- Pegasus software requests are reviewed quarterly.
+- Cluster software requests are reviewed quarterly.
 Global software packages are considered only when a minimum of 20 users require them.